Researchers have demonstrated that nanoparticles coated with quercetin molecules can selectively target and eliminate harmful senescent cells.

 Doing this also led to an elevated activity of AMP-activated protein kinase (AMPK).
 This is a critical nutrient and energy sensing enzyme that is present in all mammalian cells and maintains energy homeostasis.
 When activated, it facilitates energy-generating processes, such as glucose uptake and fatty acid oxidation, and decreases energy-consuming processes, such as protein and lipid synthesis.
 AMPK is one of the four pathways that control our metabolism, and its deregulation is a proposed reason why we age and develop metabolic conditions such as type 2 diabetes.

-This study is a promising demonstration of how naturally occurring molecules can be enhanced to be more bioavailable, effective, and reliable.
+This study is a promising demonstration of how naturally occurring molecules such as quercetin can be enhanced to be more bioavailable, effective, and reliable.
 Fisetin, apigenin and similar polyphenols are all potential candidates for this approach and could open the door to new and cost-effective senolytic therapies.
+There has also been interest in quercetin in the context of cancer prevention, improving its effectiveness may also present new opportunities in this area too.

 Lewinska, A., Adamczyk-Grochala, J., Bloniarz, D., Olszowka, J., Kulpa-Greszta, M., Litwinienko, G., … & Pazik, R. (2019).
 AMPK-mediated senolytic and senostatic activity of quercetin surface functionalized Fe3O4 nanoparticles during oxidant-induced senescence in human fibroblasts.
 Redox Biology, 101337.